migaibarra/MapMyTravels/README.md

 The following references were used to create this web application:

-* skeleton is from Devin Miller and can be grabbed at the following location:
+* Skeleton is from Devin Miller and can be grabbed at the following location:
 > https://github.com/devzmiller/sinatra-skeleton